Skip to content

 Routing speed addresses the question of how quickly feedback reaches the people who can act on it.
 This has two dimensions: the speed at which behavioral feedback reaches the person responsible for the immediate correction, and the speed at which structural feedback reaches the person responsible for system design.
 These two routing targets typically require different speeds.
 Behavioral correction often needs to be fast — hours to days — to be effective.
 Structural improvement can tolerate longer routing cycles, but it needs to happen at all, which means structural feedback must have a defined routing pathway that is not dependent on someone remembering to look for it.

 Interpretation authority addresses the question of who has the authority and capacity to interpret what a feedback signal means and what it implies for action.
 Interpretation is not a neutral activity.
 The same pattern of feedback signals can be interpreted as a training problem, a process design problem, a hiring problem, a management problem, or a measurement problem — and each interpretation implies a different response.
-Without a named interpretation authority, interpretation defaults to the most convenient explanation available to whoever is processing the signal.
+Without a named interpretation authority, interpretation defaults to the most convenient explanation available to whoever is processing the signal, and the most convenient explanation is almost always the one that assigns the cause somewhere other than the system design.

 What It Means to Close a Feedback Loop All the Way to System Design